-Deborah is a Developmental Specialist who has worked in Early Intervention with Thom Pentucket for 25 years.
+Deborah is a Developmental Specialist who has worked in Early Intervention with Thom Pentucket for over 25 years.
 Deborah has a positive attitude and great enthusiasm for her work with the children and families in Early Intervention.
 She has especially enjoyed furthering her knowledge in social/emotional and sensory development, seeing them as foundational skills upon which all other areas of development grow.

 Mary-Jane, a twenty year Early Intervention veteran, is a Registered Nurse with a special interest in childhood growth and nutrition.
 Prior to starting her Early Intervention career, Mary-Jane worked at the Boston Regional Medical Center.

 Lori is a physical therapist with 30 years of experience.
 She loves helping children progress with all areas of development, but especially enjoys addressing gross motor concerns, bracing and equipment needs, and helping children with complex medical conditions.
 She loves working with families as they continue their parenting journey and supporting staff in her supervisory role.